 Patrons may bring their own laptops or devices to the Library and access the wireless internet by signing in to the network with their Library card and password.
 You may use the Wi-Fi without a card for 30 minutes.

-The Library offers youth services and programs year-round, including Summer Reading Club, Story Times, Minecraft, Tutoring Tuesdays, LEGOs @ The Library, and a wide selection of reading, audio and visual materials for checkout.
+The Library offers youth services and programs year-round, including Summer Reading Club, Story Times, Tutoring Tuesdays, LEGOs @ The Library, Music & Movement, and a wide selection of reading, audio and visual materials for checkout.